fmoessbauer/LibMVC/README.md

 ## Benchmarks

 Benchmarks are provided for all solvers, using the google benchmark library.
-The library is included as a git submodule, hence clone using `git clone --recursive`.
 To simplify building and also as a good starting point, the `build.sh` script can be used.

 To keep the repository small, only a small sample graph is included in `bench/data`.